 - The episode "Return to Tomorrow" has the aliens of the week temporarily take over the bodies of Kirk, Spock and a female crewmember in order to build themselves new bodies.
 Unfortunately, the one in Spock's body has no intention of returning it.

-- In Star Trek: The Next Generation, Dr. Ira Graves somehow is able to download his personality onto Data.
+- In Star Trek: The Next Generation, Dr. Ira Graves somehow is able to upload his consciousness onto Data.

-- In Star Trek: Deep Space Nine, where a disaster on a prisoner transfer ship frees a criminal with personality-transference implants in his fingers, leaving the crew to play Spot the Imposter for the rest of the episode.
-(Of course, you've got to wonder why they let a prisoner keep his personality-transfer devices.)
+- In Star Trek: Deep Space Nine, where a disaster on a prisoner transfer ship frees a criminal with personality-transference implants hidden in his fingers, leaving the crew to play Spot the Imposter for the rest of the episode.

 - Inverted in Deep Space Nine's "Invasive Procedures."
 Verad doesn't put his personality in Jadzia's body; he puts Jadzia's personality (well, part of it — the Dax symbiont) into his body.